Architects in Demand

 The Board is located near the state’s capitol in Sacramento, California.
 The Board is composed of 10 members; five are architects and five are public members.
 The Governor appoints the five architect members and three of the public members.
 The Speaker of the Assembly and the Senate Rules Committee appoint one public member each.

-The Board establishes regulations for examination and licensing of the profession of architecture in California, which today numbers over 20,000 licensed architects to serve a state of nearly 38 million people!
+The Board establishes regulations for examination and licensing of the profession of architecture in California, which today numbers nearly 20,000 licensed architects to serve a state of nearly 40 million people!